How do you plant a tree? As the old joke goes, green end up. In Tucson, it’s a bit more complicated, and one big reason for that is caliche.

 - When you put your tree in the hole, make sure the very top of the root ball is slightly above the grade of the rest of the hole.
 This is because you do not want any of the tree’s bark to be under the soil or the mulch layer.

-- Back fill the hole with native soil; avoid using soil amendments with the exception of mulch.
+- Back fill the hole with native soil; avoid using soil amendments with the exception of mulch or compost.

 - Create a berm around the tree to hold water and allow it to infiltrate when you water your tree.